volab/IoT_EPS/_1_userDoc/source/softDev.rst

 @first boot :
  - mode AP connection and display config page to set SSID password and server name
+ - softAP ssid <32
+ - WARNING pass in AP mode >8 <63
- - propose a unic ID for server name to the user@li explain that it will possible to change after
+ - propose a unic ID for server name to the user
+ - explain that it will possible to change after

 ====================================
-Modes de fonctionnement des prises
+Plugs modes description
 ====================================

 Manuel